“Life is not measured by the breaths we take but by the moments that take our breaths away.”

 We went skinny-dipping in the crystalline river underneath a pitch-black sky studded with stars.
 Silence, darkness, the two of us and the Land Cruiser with its lights glistening in the smooth surface of the river.

-Sometimes our life is not just great; it’s fantastic.
+Sometimes our life is not just great.

 Practical Information on Marinaldo & Pousada Lulayna Dunas

 - Marinaldo grew up in this village and knows every single dune.
 From a

 fishermanMarinaldo became a tourist guide who loves taking people on hiking and/or camping trips in the dunes.